morganthomas/winning-arguments/winning-arguments.md

 Essentially any rule can be written in the form of a statement (possibly a very long one).
 The statement of a rule says what is true in the context of the rule if the rule is followed.
 When what the rule says isn't true, we say the rule has been broken.

-When somebody states a rule, there are two broad senses in which the rule can be meant.
-The rule can be meant as a descriptive rule, stating that empirically, the statement of the rule holds true.
-The laws of Newtonian physics are rules of this type.
-A rule can also be meant as a prescriptive rule, stating that people should choose to follow the rule.
-Legal laws are rules of this type.
+Rules are of two types: **descriptive rules** and **prescriptive rules**.
+The statement of a descriptive rule states that empirically, the statement of a rule holds true.
+The laws of Newtonian physics are examples of descriptive rules.
+The statement of a prescriptive rule, on the other hand, states that people should choose to follow the rule.
+Legal laws are examples of prescriptive rules.

 Anybody can state a descriptive rule.
 Descriptive rules can be correct or incorrect in a few different ways.
 If the statement of a descriptive rule is true in all cases, the rule is universally correct.
 If the statement of a descriptive rule is true in the great majority of cases, with rare exceptions, the rule is correct as a generalization.
 Descriptive rules that only hold in some cases are also interesting, but probably "rule" isn't the best word for them; maybe "pattern" is better.
 A descriptive rule is correct or incorrect regardless of who states it.
 There is no authority besides reality on what descriptive rules are correct.